Karnataka video clip controversy

 The 2012 Karnataka video clip controversy, also referred to as Porngate, was a controversy in the Karnataka Legislative Assembly where two ministers of the state cabinet resigned over claims of inappropriate conduct.
 It is alleged that they viewed a pornographic video on a mobile device while the legislature was in session.

 Incident

 In February 2012, Spring Zouk, an international festival described as a rave party, was attended by mostly foreign tourists at Udupi beach on at St Mary's Islands.
 The event is coordinated to increase tourism.
 At this rave, a video of tourists at the event having sex in public was created and the viewing of this video became the subject of controversy.

-At a session of the Karnataka Legislative Assembly, a camera showed two cabinet ministers, Laxman Savadi and C C Patil, allegedly watching pornographic clips on a mobile phone.
+At a session of the Karnataka Legislative Assembly, a camera showed two cabinet ministers, J. Krishna Palemar, Laxman Savadi and C C Patil, allegedly watching pornographic clips on a mobile phone.
 The ministers said that the video was an investigation of the behavior of foreign tourists at the party on St. Mary's Islands, who were having sex in public and consuming drugs and alcohol at the rave organised by the state tourism department and others.